celery/celery/CONTRIBUTING.rst

 Running the unit test suite
 ---------------------------

-If you like to develop using virtual environments or just outside docker you must make sure all necessary dependencies are installed.
+If you like to develop using virtual environments or just outside docker, you must make sure all necessary dependencies are installed.
 There are multiple requirements files to make it easier to install all dependencies.
 You do not have to use every requirements file but you must use `default.txt`.